kevllino/WanWiki/How-To-Use-(GUI)-Guide.md

 The **Accounts & Application Data** stores all your public transaction records, private transaction records and OTA balance.
 If you delete these files , you will not lose your assets but you will not be able to see your assets at your current wallet  at meantime unless you back them up in advance .
 However, you can always call it back via "Import Account" which we have demonstrated to you in above content.

-**In a nutshell, PLEASE BACK YOUR KEYSTORE & APPLICATION DATA UP NOW AND ALWAYS !!!**
+**Lastly, PLEASE BACK YOUR KEYSTORE & APPLICATION DATA UP NOW AND ALWAYS !!!**